What are DE&I OKRs?

 DE&I initiatives are top of mind for many businesses right now, yet companies are often unsure how to approach them.
 Using a goal-setting method such as OKRs (objectives and key results), you can ensure your company is on track to progressively cultivating a DE&I culture.

 OKRs are a collaborative goal-setting framework that organizations can use to establish aspirational goals.
 When used across your organization, OKRs can facilitate high output management, team alignment, and enhanced communication.
-Yet, DE&I OKRs are particularly powerful if you’re looking to foster an inclusive and purpose-filled work environment.
-Read on to find out the benefits of DE&I OKRs, how to implement them, and DE&I OKR examples to inspire your own OKRs.

 The benefits of DE&I OKRs

 DE&I OKRs can help you plan and execute your DE&I strategy in a highly effective way.
 This is because they offer a couple of key benefits: